Meet the taxi aggregator resolving Goa’s transportation problem

 In Goa, tourists often face sky-high taxi fares, paying two to three times more than the actual cost for short rides.
 Panaji-basedis changing that.
 The homegrown taxi aggregator offers a zero-commission model that keeps rides affordable for passengers while ensuring drivers earn fairly.

-GoaMiles was founded by Utkarsh Dabhade and other co-founders, Parashar Pai Khot, and Sachin Bhavsar in 2018.
+GoaMiles was founded by Utkarsh Dabhade and other co-founders, Sachin Bhavsar, Santosh Patil and Dipak Giri, in 2018.
 Before entering mobility, Dabhade spent over a decade in cybersecurity with firms like Tech Mahindra and Wipro.

 “In 2008, a female employee was raped and murdered near our campus.
 It deeply impacted me,” he recalls.
 “We immediately began looking at how transport could be made safer, including GPS tracking, panic buttons, and driver verification.”